 If you enjoyed these DIY Firestarter instructions then see these:

-- Metal Coffee Can or Large Metal Juice can
+- Metal Coffee Can or Large Metal Juice can for melting wax

 - Pack each little egg compartment of the egg carton with plenty of dryer lint.